Adamm00/IPSet_ASUS/README.md

 ### Settings

+The interactive Settings menu groups options under Updates & Lists, Protection, IoT Isolation, Logging & Statistics, and Integration & Advanced.
+Commands remain available directly as documented below.

+#### Updates & Lists

 - `firewall settings autoupdate enable|disable` - Enable weekly automatic Skynet updates.
 When disabled, Skynet checks weekly but does not install an update.
 - `firewall settings banmalware daily|weekly|disable` - Set or disable scheduled malware blacklist refreshes.

+#### Protection

+- `firewall settings filter all|inbound|outbound` - Select which traffic direction Skynet filters.
+- `firewall settings unbanprivate enable|disable` - Automatically whitelist private addresses observed in blocked traffic and remove exact entries from the IP blacklist.
+- `firewall settings banaiprotect enable|disable` - Import or remove IPv4 threats recorded by AiProtection.
+- `firewall settings securemode enable|disable` - Control whether Skynet disables WAN access to SSH and the router WebUI when detected.
+- `firewall settings cdnwhitelist enable|disable` - Add or remove supported CDN, service, and public DNS ranges from the whitelist.

+#### IoT Isolation

+IoT blocking applies to devices in the Skynet IoT IPSet.
+When enabled, their forwarded WAN traffic is blocked except for ICMP, the configured TCP/UDP ports, and traffic routed through active OpenVPN or WireGuard server interfaces.
+By default, UDP port 123 remains available for NTP time synchronization; accurate device time is required by certificates, secure connections and scheduled activity.
+The default can be replaced with up to 15 custom ports or disabled entirely.
+The saved device list and the blocking switch are managed independently.

+- `firewall settings iot ban 192.168.1.50 192.168.1.60` - Add one or more IPv4 addresses or CIDR ranges to the IoT list.
+- `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list.
+- `firewall settings iot enable|disable` - Start or pause IoT blocking without clearing the saved device list.
+- `firewall settings iot view` - Display detected clients, their IoT state, and the current allowed protocol and ports.
+- `firewall settings iot ports 123 124 125` - Replace the allowed WAN port list.
+Ports must be between 1 and 65535, with a maximum of 15 entries.
+- `firewall settings iot ports default` - Allow only UDP port 123 for NTP time synchronization.
+- `firewall settings iot ports none` - Allow no TCP or UDP WAN ports.
+ICMP and active VPN server-interface exceptions remain available.
+- `firewall settings iot proto udp|tcp|all` - Select the protocol used by a custom allowed-port list.
+- `firewall settings iotlogging enable|disable` - Enable or disable logging for blocked IoT traffic.

+Changing the IoT device list does not enable or disable enforcement.
+Use the master IoT setting in the CLI or WebUI to control blocking.

+#### Logging & Statistics

 - `firewall settings logmode enable|disable` - Enable or disable logging of Skynet blocks.
 Statistics depend on this data.
 - `firewall settings loginvalid enable|disable` - Enable or disable logging of new invalid-state packets handled by the router's drop chain.
 - `firewall settings logsize 10` - Set the block-log limit in MB.
 The minimum value is 10MB.
-- `firewall settings filter all|inbound|outbound` - Select which traffic direction Skynet filters.
-- `firewall settings unbanprivate enable|disable` - Automatically whitelist private addresses observed in blocked traffic and remove exact entries from the IP blacklist.
-- `firewall settings banaiprotect enable|disable` - Import or remove IPv4 threats recorded by AiProtection.
-- `firewall settings securemode enable|disable` - Control whether Skynet disables WAN access to SSH and the router WebUI when detected.
 - `firewall settings extendedstats enable|disable` - Add associated domain names to statistics when dnsmasq logs are available.
 - `firewall settings syslog /path/to/syslog|default` - Set the active syslog path or restore `/tmp/syslog.log`.
 - `firewall settings syslog1 /path/to/syslog-1|default` - Set the rotated syslog path or restore `/tmp/syslog.log-1`.
 - `firewall settings lookupcountry enable|disable` - Enable or disable online country lookups for statistics.

-- `firewall settings cdnwhitelist enable|disable` - Add or remove supported CDN, service, and public DNS ranges from the whitelist.
+#### Integration & Advanced

 - `firewall settings webui enable|disable` - Mount or remove the Skynet page in the Asuswrt-Merlin WebUI.

-### IoT Isolation

-IoT blocking applies to devices in the Skynet IoT IPSet.
-When enabled, their forwarded WAN traffic is blocked except for ICMP, the configured TCP/UDP ports, and traffic routed through active OpenVPN or WireGuard server interfaces.
-UDP port 123 is allowed when no custom port list is configured.

-- `firewall settings iot ban 192.168.1.50` - Add an IPv4 address or CIDR range to the IoT list.
-A comma-separated list is also accepted.
-- `firewall settings iot unban 192.168.1.50` - Remove an IPv4 address or CIDR range from the IoT list.
-- `firewall settings iot enable|disable` - Start or pause IoT blocking without clearing the saved device list.
-- `firewall settings iot view` - Display detected clients, their IoT state, and the current allowed protocol and ports.
-- `firewall settings iot ports 123,124,125` - Replace the allowed WAN port list.
-- `firewall settings iot ports reset` - Restore the default port behaviour.
-- `firewall settings iot proto udp|tcp|all` - Select the protocol used by the allowed port rules.
-- `firewall settings iotlogging enable|disable` - Enable or disable logging for blocked IoT traffic.

-Adding the first IoT entry enables IoT blocking.
-Removing the final entry disables it automatically.

 ### Statistics